The chairman of one of the administrative regions in Tanzania, Simon Tyosela, has called for recognition of sex work as work.

 The directive was criticised by international human rights organisations with donors threatening to withhold aid to Tanzania.

-The government also revised the Non-Governmental Organizations Act of 2001 and imposed strict penalties and deregistration of NGOs that would ‘misbehave’.
+The government also revised the Non-Governmental Organisations Act of 2001 and imposed strict penalties and deregistration of NGOs that would ‘misbehave’.